TestMAutodemo/Automation_Repo_HMCTS/README.md

 -------------

-NOTE: All commands must be run from the e2e directory from either powershell or doscommand or VisualCode terminal.
+NOTE: All commands must be run from the e2e directory from either powershell or dos command or VisualCode terminal.

 Smoke Tests:
+Command to run from PowerShell

-./run_test.bat localhostt smoke(powershell)
+./run_test.bat localhost smoke

-**Note:** If you are executing above command in **command prompt** it should be .\run_test.bat localhost smoke or run_test.bat localhost smoke
+**Note:** If you are executing above command in ** Window command prompt** it should be .\run_test.bat localhost smoke or run_test.bat localhost smoke

 OR